cloudnativetrainings/trainings/k8s/fundamentals/kubernetes_advanced/04_job.md

 kubectl create -f job.yaml
 ```

-## 2. Take a look at running jobs and the pods
+## 2. Take a look at running Jobs and the Pods

 It can take a while that the job is completed.